 We recommend that you include our featured apps -- such as Planner -- in your initial Teams rollout.
 Add other apps, bots, and connectors as you drive Teams adoption.

 Chat deployment prerequisites

 Before you roll out Teams across your organization, take time to confirm that your environment is ready for Teams.
-Review the following information and make any required changes to your environment.
+Review Prepare your organization's network for Teams and make any required changes to your environment.

 |Is my organization ready to roll out Teams?||To answer this question, see:|

 These are the chat, teams, and channels settings that most organizations want to change (if the default settings don't work for them).

 Teams provides a set of custom administrator roles that can be used to manage Teams for your organization.
 The roles provide various capabilities to administrators.

 |Who will be assigned the Teams Communications Administrator role?||To learn more about Teams administrator roles see Use Microsoft Teams admin roles to manage Teams.|